quangdaon/quangdao.com/_posts/2021-12-21-how-to-write-a-vue-3-plugin.md

 ---
 title: How to Write a Vue 3 Plugin
-description: Last night marked the release of version 1 of my vue-signalr library and I wanted to share some insights on the project.
+description: A quick tutorial on how to create a plugin for Vue 3, based on my experience with Vue SignalR.
 category: ['Technology']
 tags: ['vue', 'signalr', 'plugin', 'tutorial']
 ---

-This is part one of my four-part series documenting major lessons from developing my [`@quangdao/vue-signalr`][1].
+> This is part one of my four-part series documenting major lessons from developing my [`@quangdao/vue-signalr`][1] plugin.
 The tutorial in this post is not exclusively tied to that plugin.
 For more info, [check out this post.][2]

 If you want to get technical, a Vue plugin is really just an object that contains an `install` function.
 Do you just want to write a plugin for the sake of writing a plugin?
 Just copy and paste this snippet below: